‘The Walking Dead’ Season 7 Spoilers: Scott Gimple Promises ‘Very Different’ Second Half

 While the first half of Season 7 of The Walking Dead began with many decidedly violent and grim scenes, writer and co-producer Scott Gimple has given us spoilers as he promised a “very, very different” second half when the series returns to the screen in February 2017.

 In Season 7, Episode 1, we saw Negan battering his way through victims like Glenn and Abraham with his beloved Lucille, as reported by the Inquisitr.
-We saw the sadness and anger in Maggie’s eyes and throughout the first half of Season 7 saw Rick’s subservience to Negan grow until it finally reached breaking point in Episode 8 of “Hearts Still Beating,” when Rick’s group met at the Hilltop with plans to enact their revenge upon Negan and The Saviors.
+We saw the sadness and anger in Maggie’s eyes, and throughout the first half of Season 7, we saw Rick’s subservience to Negan grow until it finally reached breaking point in Episode 8 of “Hearts Still Beating,” when Rick’s group met at the Hilltop with plans to enact their revenge upon Negan and The Saviors.
 The mid-season finale ended on a very upbeat and positive note.

 When Episode 1 aired on October 23, 17 million people were watching the show to see who Negan had killed.
 As the The Walking Dead continued, about five million people switched off.
 While it cannot be denied that Negan is an extremely powerful character, who is brilliantly brought to life by actor Jeffrey Dean Morgan, some viewers may have been a little uneasy with Lucille.